 Foundation undertones for Skin of Color™

 Choosing a foundation is less about chasing the lightest or deepest option on a chart and more about how pigment sits against your undertone—the subtle cool, neutral, or warm cast beneath the surface.
 On melanin-rich skin, undertone still drives whether a shade reads golden, red-brown, olive, or cool espresso.
-This guide walks you through a practical sequence you can repeat whenever you try a new IMAN base from our Amazon brand store guide.
+This guide walks you through a practical sequence you can repeat whenever you swatch a new liquid or cream base from any brand.
+For how to read marketplace listings and seller cues, see our companion piece on shopping for makeup online.

 Hands holding makeup brushes near a palette of foundation shades